 Rubella infection during pregnancy can cause serious birth defects.
 If you were born after 1968, you may need a booster vaccination of MMR for full protection against measles, mumps and rubella.
 Check with your doctor.
 It is best to wait 4 weeks (1 month) after having this vaccine before trying to get pregnant.
 Read more about MMR vaccine.

 Chickenpox infection during pregnancy can cause severe illness in you and your unborn baby.
 A simple blood test can check whether you have immunity to this infection.
 If you are not protected, ask your doctor for 2 doses of the vaccine for full immunity.
 It is best to wait 4 weeks (1 month) after having this vaccine before trying to get pregnant.
 Read more about chickenpox vaccine.

 Pneumococcal vaccine is used to prevent infection that is caused by a bacteria called Pneumococcus.
 This ‘bug’ is easily spread through the air, when someone with the bacteria coughs, sneezes or even talks.
 It can also be spread by touching objects that have been coughed or sneezed on by someone with the bacteria.
 Pneumococcal disease can range from mild infections, such as ear or sinus infections, to serious, life-threatening infections like pneumonia, meningitis or blood infection.
 Read more about pneumococcal vaccine.

-Recommended and funded vaccines during pregnancy (pdf) Immunisation Advisory Centre, NZ
+Recommended and funded vaccines during pregnancy Immunisation Advisory Centre, NZ, 2022

 Influenza and pregnancy Immunisation Advisory Centre, NZ

-Immunisation for pregnant women Ministry of Health, New Zealand
+Immunisation for pregnant women Ministry of Health, NZ